Terms of Service

 10. User Account, Accuracy, and Security.

 10.1.
 User Account.
 To use the Service, you must register and create a user account (“Account”).
+An individual is permitted to create only one Account.
 During the Account-creation process, you will be asked to provide information that personally identifies you (“Personal Information”).
+If you are entering into this Agreement on behalf of an Entity User, you may also be required to provide information about such entity.

 10.3.
 No Pseudonyms.
 You must use your real name on Quimbee; pseudonyms are not allowed.
 Any use of a pseudonym violates Section 10.2 (Account Information Accuracy) and is cause for suspension or deletion of your Account.

 10.4.
 Account Security.
 You will also be asked to provide a username, password, and possibly other information to secure your Account.
-You are entirely responsible for maintaining the confidentiality of this security information, including your password.
+You may access your Account on up to two devices (e.g., a laptop and a tablet).
+Should you attempt to access your Account on a third device, you will be asked to provide a phone number.
+We will send you a security code via SMS message, which you must enter to verify your identity.
+You must then deauthorize one of your previous devices before you may access your Account on a third device.
+(Please note that if you access your Account from two different web browsers, each web browser will be treated as a separate device.)
+You are entirely responsible for maintaining the confidentiality of your Account's security information, including your password.
 You may not use the username or password of any other person, nor may you share your username and password, nor may you circumvent any authentication mechanism requiring the entry of usernames, passwords, or any other information to gain unauthorized access to the Service.
 You agree to notify Company immediately of any unauthorized use of your Account.
 Company shall not be liable for any loss that you incur because of someone else using your Account, either with or without your knowledge.
 You may be held liable for any losses incurred by Company, its affiliates, officers, directors, employees, consultants, agents, and representatives due to someone else’s use of your Account.

-11. Consent to Receive Electronic Communications from Company.
+11. Consent to Receive Electronic Communications from Company and Feedback.
 By registering for the Service and providing your name, email, postal or residential address, and/or phone number through the Service, you expressly consent to receive electronic and other communications from Company, over the short term and periodically over the long term, including email communications.
 These communications will be about the Service, new product offers, promotions, and other matters.
-You may opt out of receiving electronic communications at any time by following the unsubscribe instructions contained in each communication, or by sending an email to firstname.lastname@example.org.
+You may opt out of receiving electronic communications at any time by following the unsubscribe instructions contained in each communication, or by sending an email to email@example.com.
 You agree that these electronic communications satisfy any legal requirements that communications or notices to you be in writing.
+By sending Company any ideas, comments, suggestions, questions, or other material, you grant Company an unrestricted, royalty-free, worldwide, irrevocable license to use, reproduce, display, perform, modify, transmit, and distribute such material in any manner, including in connection with Company’s business, and you also agree that Company shall be free to use any ideas, concepts, know-how, or techniques that you send Company for any purpose.
+You agree that no comments or other information submitted by you to Company will violate any personal or proprietary right of any third party (including, without limitation, copyright, trademark, or trade secret rights).
+You agree that you shall remain solely liable for the contents of any comments or other information submitted by you to Company.
+You also agree that Company is under no obligations of confidentiality, whether express or implied, with respect to any ideas, comments, suggestions, questions, or other material you send to Company.

 12.1.
 Subscription Fees.
 As discussed in Section 7 (Software as a Service), Quimbee is a paid service.